-For the fused subcombiner, 6 to 32 positions are available.
+For the fused subcombiner, eight to thirty-two positions are available.
 The positions are located inside the enclosure, on the left side.
 The positions will be populated from the top down, as shown in the table below.

-NOTE: Unless explicitly specified at the time of order, the positions will be populated top down with the highest amperage rated fuse to the lowest amperage rated fuse.
+NOTE: Unless explicitly specified at the time of order, the positions will be populated top down with the highest amperage rate fuse to the lowest amperage rated fuse.